Create a shareable link for Bastion

 By default, users in your org will have only read access to shared links.
 If a user has read access, they'll only be able to use and view shared links, but can't create or delete a shareable link.
 For more information, see the Permissions section of this article.

-- Shareable Links isn't currently supported for peered VNets that aren't in the same subscription.
+- Shareable Links isn't currently supported for peered VNETs across tenants.

-- Shareable Links isn't supported for national clouds during preview.
+- Shareable Links isn't currently supported over Virtual WAN.

 - The Standard SKU is required for this feature.